AdobeDocs/campaign.en/help/v8/send/direct-mail.md

 Direct mail deliveries let you generate an extraction file which contains data on the target population.

-:[!DNL :arrow_upper_right:]: Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-direct-mail/about-direct-mail-channel.html)
+[!DNL :arrow_upper_right:] Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-direct-mail/about-direct-mail-channel.html)